Noxgrim/tmux-oasis/README.md

 A collection of <strong>13</strong> desert-inspired Tmux colorscheme status lines; with <strong>dual light/dark modes</strong>.
 </p>

+## 🙀 Changes in this Fork

+This fork makes changes to align the theme with my desktop, i.e.
+* adds a new “Bond Dark” theme (slight changes from “Twilight Dark”)
+* changes angled style to a rounded one
+* adds the host to right status (and removed seconds) to comply with my old tmux theme
+* removes the background from pane borders to make the background visible

+I did not redo the screenshots, sorry.

 ## 🎨 Status Bar with Dynamic Modes

 Wouldn't it be nice to know what mode you're in?
 And not just one mode, but for **ALL modes like in Vim**.